 Individuals who are not using an agent may apply directly for state nomination without creating an account.

 Migration agents lodging an application on behalf of a client must create an agency account.

-Our standard processing time for complete applications is currently two to eight weeks.
+Our standard processing time for complete applications is currently up to three months.
 Processing times may vary depending on the quality of the application lodged and whether further information has been requested (either from you or external parties).